rob-blackbourn/psycho/README.md

 ```

 There is one further flag `--create local-venv` which creates the standard
-project structure, which a local virtual environment.
+project structure, with a local virtual environment.
+It will also upgrade pip and
+install the project in the virtual environment.

 ### install